Marathon Beginner’s Guide: Core Mechanics, Tips and Progression

 Runner Classes

-Marathon launches with six Runner Shells and the scavenger-only Rook frame.
+Marathon launches with 6 Runner shells and the loot-only Rook shell.

 • Recon